francisjervis/venture-capital-research/entrepreneurship.md

 ### <summary>Abstract</summary>

 > In this paper, we examine five cases of technology commercialization in terms of how entrepreneurs advance a specific kind of claim: the value proposition.
-The value proposition can describe the characteristics of the innovation itself (Goods- Dominant Logic) or propose how the innovation will co- create value with stakeholders (Service-Dominant Logic); in the examined cases, the value proposition transitions between these two “logics,” addressing different needs in the ongoing argument.
-We conclude by discussing the needs that each “logic” serves and the implications for better understanding entrepreneurship communication
+The value proposition can describe the characteristics of the innovation itself (Goods- Dominant Logic) or propose how the innovation will co-create value with stakeholders (Service-Dominant Logic); in the examined cases, the value proposition transitions between these two “logics,” addressing different needs in the ongoing argument.
+We conclude by discussing the needs that each “logic” serves and the implications for better understanding entrepreneurship communication.

 </details>